Superior General and Council

 Vicar General, First General Assistant

 Born in the State of Kerala in South India, Fr.
 Emmanuel Kallarackal, C.S.C., is a member of the North East India Province.
 He has been a religious for 44 years and a priest for 38 years.
 He has significant experience in parish ministry, vocation animation, formation ministry, and education.
-He also served as former Provincial of the North East Province.
-Fr.
-Kallarackal served as Vocation Facilitator followed by Director of Formation in Aymanam, Kerala.
+He also served as Provincial of the North East Province, and before that, for several years, as Vocation Facilitator followed by Director of Formation in Aymanam, Kerala.
 He was the Principal of Holy Cross School, Agartala which currently has an enrollment of 4,500 students.
 He is also the founding President/Principal of Holy Cross College Agartala which currently offers undergraduate and postgraduate courses.
 In 2015 he received the "Best Principals of India 2015" award from the "All India Association of Christian Higher Education" (AIACHE).
 He combines his board room experience with his experience in cross-cultural ministry.
 With undergraduate degrees in Philosophy and Theology, Fr.
 Kallarackal holds a Master's Degree in English Literature from Madras University, and a Doctorate in Religious Education from Fordham University, New York.
 Fr.
-Emmanuel is currently serving as School Chaplain at Cathedral High School, sponsored by the Midwest Province, and assists with sacramental ministry at St. Joan of Arc Parish, in Indianapolis, Indiana.
+Emmanuel was serving as School Chaplain at Cathedral High School, sponsored by the Midwest Province, and assisting with sacramental ministry at St. Joan of Arc Parish, in Indianapolis, Indiana, at the time of his election by the 2022 General Chapter to the General Council.
 Fr.
-Emmanuel will move to Rome in the fall.
+Emmanuel moved to the Holy Cross Generalate in Rome where he currently resides.

 Br.
 Prodip Placid Gomes, C.S.C.